leo0514/vpc-on-classic-network/vpc-regions-and-subnets.md

 ### VPC default address prefixes
 {: #default-vpc-address-prefixes}

-When a new VPC is created, the default address prefixes are assigned as follows, based on the region and zone:
+When a new VPC is created, the default address prefixes are assigned as follows, based on the region and zone.

+[Classic Access
+VPCs](/docs/vpc-on-classic?topic=vpc-on-classic-setting-up-access-to-your-classic-infrastructure-from-vpc#classic-access-default-address-prefixes) have a different set of default address prefixes.
+{: important}

 Zone         | Address Prefix
 ---------------|---------------